septentrio-gnss/Septentrio-ArduPilot-Autopilot/getting_started.md

 ### Step 8:
 Now, open the receiver's webUI (or another interface) and define an SBF data stream on COM2 with an output rate of 10Hz for AsteRx-m3.
 In the webUI, you can do this via NMEA/SBF Out as shown in figure 7.
-#### Single antena
+#### Single antenna
-For single antena, the recommended SBF messages are "PVTGeodetic", "DOP", "VelCovGeodetic" and "ReceiverStatus".
+For single antenna, the recommended SBF messages are "PVTGeodetic", "DOP", "VelCovGeodetic" and "ReceiverStatus".
 <p align="center">
 <img width="60%" src="getting_started_assets/rtaImage%20(6).jpeg">
 </p>

-#### Dual antena
+#### Dual antenna
 The recommended SBF messages for dual antenna are "PVTGeodetic", "VelCovGeodetic", "DOP", "AttEuler", "AttCovEuler" and "ReceiverStatus".
 <p align="center">
 <img width="60%" src="getting_started_assets/sbf_setup_dual.png">